cisagov/ScubaGear/baselines/aad.md

 This section provides policies that help reduce security risks related to user authentication and registration.

-Per [OMB memorandum M-22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf), MFA is required and it must be phishing-resistant.
-Since there may be gaps in enforcing phishing-resistant MFA for all users for various reasons, we provide additional backup security policies to mitigate the risks associated with lesser forms of MFA.
-One example of this is policy MS.AAD.3.2v1 below which enforces MFA but does not stipulate the specific MFA method.
-That said, phishing-resistant MFA is the overarching requirement.
+Phishing-resistant MFA is required per [Office of Management and Budget Memorandum 22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf), but for a variety of reasons, implementing it for all users may be challenging.
+This section provides additional backup security policies to mitigate risk associated with lesser forms of MFA.
+For example, Policy MS.AAD.3.2v1 below enforces MFA without stipulating the specific MFA method.

 <img src="/images/aad-mfa.png"
-alt="Weak MFA (SMS/Voice) Stronger MFA (Push Notifications, Software OTP, Hardware Token OTP) Strongest MFA (FIDO2, PIV, Windows Hello)" />
+alt="Weak MFA methods are SMS and Voice.
+Stronger MFA are Authenticator Push Notifications, Authenticator Phone Sign-in, Software Tokens OTP, and Hardware Tokens OTP.
+Strongest MFA methods are FIDO2 (preferred), Windows Hello (preferred), Azure AD Certificate Based Authentication (preferred) and federated PIV card." />

-Figure 1: Depiction of MFA methods from weakest to strongest. _Adapted from [MS Build Page](https://learn.microsoft.com/en-us/azure/active-directory/authentication/concept-authentication-methods)_
+Figure 1: Depiction of MFA methods from weakest to strongest. _Adapted from [Microsoft Page](https://learn.microsoft.com/en-us/entra/identity/authentication/concept-authentication-methods)_

 ### Policies
 #### MS.AAD.3.1v1